 Certain Spirulina powders and supplements are reported to have a strong taste and smell compared with fresh Spirulina which is virtually tasteless and odourless.

 Q. Does freshly frozen spirulina smell or have flavour?

 A. Freshly frozen spirulina is tasteless and odourless.
 One of the advantages of fresh frozen Spirulina is the lack of smell and flavour.
 This unique characteristic gives you greater creative flexibility when consuming.
-You can add your freshly-frozen spirulina to any drink yet you will not taste or smell it.
-In one fresh spirulina serve there is 3 times more spirulina than on a regular teaspoon yet no smell or flavour is detected.
+You can add your freshly-frozen spirulina to any drink, yet you will not taste or smell it.
+In one fresh spirulina serving, there is 3 times more spirulina than on a regular teaspoon, yet no smell or flavour is detected.